RediSearch/RediSearch/README.md

 // here the result is stored in compressedbuffer using compsize bytes streamvbyte_delta_decode(compressedbuffer, recovdata, N,0); // decoding (fast)
 ```
+You have to know how many integers were coded when you decompress.
+You can store this
+information along with the compressed stream.

 See also
 --------